Thursday, June 4, 2026

 Tracks: S. F. Sorrow Is Born / Bracelets of Fingers / She Says Good Morning / Private Sorrow / Balloon Burning / Death / Baron Saturday / The Journey / I See You / Well of Destiny / Trust / Old Man Going / Loneliest Person

-Pretty Things have been around for a while and have seen their sound change, but they dabbled with the psychedelic on a couple of albums, with this also earning the distinction of the first rock opera, which tracks the progression of a character named Sebatian, from birth to eventual disillusionment - life is a tragedy, illustrated in the stellar "Balloon is Burning", where S.F. loses the love of his life in the Hindenburg disaster, grim stuff, but an incredible listen, produced by Norman Smith (The Beatles, Pink Floyd).
+Pretty Things have been around for a while and have seen their sound change, but they dabbled with the psychedelic on a couple of albums, with this also earning the distinction of the first rock opera, which tracks the progression of a character named Sebastian, from birth to eventual disillusionment - life is a tragedy, illustrated in the stellar "Balloon is Burning", where S.F. loses the love of his life in the Hindenburg disaster, grim stuff, but an incredible listen, produced by Norman Smith (The Beatles, Pink Floyd).
 The song that came out before, "Deflecting Grey" is pretty wild too.

 Tomorrow (February 1968)